10 Blacksmithing FAQs

 - Should I Purchase a 55-lb Iron Anvil for Blacksmithing?

 1. How Can I Get Started Blacksmithing?

 One of the best ways to get started blacksmithing is to take a class near where you live.
 Blacksmithing is not an inexpensive hobby.
-While you can end up producing fine work that is valuable, the skills, tools, and time required to get started is significant.
+While you can end up producing fine work that is valuable, the skills, tools, and time required to get started are significant.
 A blacksmithing class will give you a taste of what to expect, which will enable you to make a more informed decision to continue metalworking.

 2. Can I Burn Wood for Blackmithing?

 Yes, you can.
 However, it will burn colder than coal.
-You will need more fuel in order to forge, to get more airflow, and it will take longer to heat metal to proper forging temperature.
+You will need more fuel in order to forge and to get more airflow, and it will take longer to heat metal to the proper forging temperature.
 More insulation in your forge will also help.
-You can also create lump charcoal by burning wood in a low oxygen environment.
-Converting wood to lump charcoal will decrease impurities and remove water, which will increase the temperature in which it burns.
+You can also create lump charcoal by burning wood in a low-oxygen environment.
+Converting wood to lump charcoal will decrease impurities and remove water, which will increase the temperature at which it burns.

 3. Can I Burn Charcoal Briquettes for Blacksmithing?

-Yes, you can burn grilling charcoal in a forge to blackmith.
+Yes, you can burn grilling charcoal in a forge to blacksmith.
 However, charcoal briquettes have fillers and other additives that cause them to burn at a lower temperature than anthracite or bituminous coal.
 It will take longer to heat up metal in a forge that uses grilling briquettes.
 Increased airflow and insulation will help, but charcoal briquettes are intended for grilling food, not heating metal.

 4. Can I Insulate a Propane Forge With Rockwool or Roxul?